Xuxa em Sonho de Menina: Filming

 Most of the scenes from "Xuxa en Sonho de Menina" were filmed on location in the capital and the interior of the state of Rio de Janeiro, in only two days.
-Places known to Cariocas, such as the Glauce Rocha Theater in the Center, and the Lage Park, in addition to the Hotel Le Canton in Teresópolis, were redecorated and served as a setting for history.
+Places known to Cariocas, such as the Glauce Rocha Theater in the center, and the Lage Park, in addition to the Hotel Le Canton in Teresópolis, were redecorated and served as a setting for history.
 The Jockey Club, located in the South Zone of Rio, was transformed into a bus station and, to look like a small town terminal, only a small part of the central hall in which the betting bag occurs was used.
 It is at this point in the film that the transition from reality to the dream happens and vice versa.
 In this way, the space had to be decorated in two different ways, to distinguish both universes.
 "We created two versions for every road sign, real-world signs were more facetious, square, and dreamy," says Art Director Daniel Flaksman.
 It was a mansion in Alto da Boa Vista that received the main scenes of the film, to generate the "cartunesca" atmosphere of Hotel Paratodos.
 "The hotel is the greatest setting in terms of concepts because we had to change the facade, the reception, the dining room, the staircase, the corridors and the rooms," says Flaksman.

 Each of the rooms was ornamented with strange objects ordered improbably.
 The idea was to bring in "visual jokes" so that the environment would indeed look like a dream.
 "We put a picture upside down, a giant log book... it has a wall with several clocks, the pointers do not walk and each one sets a different time.
 Why don't they walk?
 Because time stands still, "he explains.
 One day after the filming began, director Rudi Lagemann already felt the usual apprehension that precedes the beginning of the production of a feature film.
 "We are anxious, in a hallucinatory rhythm of preparation, an immense team of artists and technicians rehearsing, designing choreographies, making costumes, constructing scenarios to arrive at this magic hour that is to enter the set, and we can say the blessed word: 'Action!'
 "Said the director, at the time, noting that filming is, in all its aspects, a moment of great pleasure.
 "I feel privileged.
-I love filming, solving typical shooting problems, exchanging ideas, directing actors, choosing camera angles.
+I love filming, solving typical shooting problems, exchanging ideas, directing actors, and choosing camera angles.
 It's very enjoyable to get along with good-humored and intelligent people, and the movies provide that."